zdurbin123/SongScout/README.md

 Alternatively, Our react application can also run locallly using Vite by using the commmand `npm run dev`.
 ### Handling Spotify API Limit Exceedance
 If you reach the API call limit,(HTTP 429 Too Many Requests response status code) switch the `client_id` and `client_secret` in app.js.
 To do this one needs to just uncomment the commented code and comment the current credentials to use another app in the spotify api for developers thereby creating a different token.
+### FireBase
+You can also checkout our Firebase using this url https://console.firebase.google.com/u/0/project/songscout-1ce29/overview and login using using stevens credentials.